-Refugees International also noted that report also noted that the Trump administration rejected joining two new U.N. treaties to aid refugees and migrants at the end of last year.
-The United Nations General Assembly adopted the Global Compact on Refugees — which spreads responsibility for those helping refugees flee from war and persecution — by a vote of 181-2, with the Dominican Republic, Eritrea and Libya abstaining.
+Refugees International noted the Trump administration rejected joining two new U.N. treaties to aid refugees and migrants last December.
+The U.N.
+General Assembly adopted the non-binding Global Compact on Refugees — which spreads responsibility for those helping refugees flee from war and persecution — by a vote of 181-2, with the Dominican Republic, Eritrea and Libya abstaining.
 Only the United States and Hungary were opposed.

-It was approved within days of another non-binding Global Compact for Safe, Orderly and Regular Migration winning passage in the General Assembly with the aim of setting up a universal system for ensuring the humane movement of people.
-That pact won approval by a vote of 152-5, with 12 nations abstaining.
+The non-binding Global Compact for Safe, Orderly and Regular Migration, which sets up a universal system for ensuring the humane movement of people, also won passage in the General Assembly.
+It was approved by a 152-5 vote, with 12 nations abstaining.
 Australia, Austria, Czech Republic, Dominican Republic, Hungary, Israel, Latvia, Poland, Slovakia and the United States voted against it.
-Another 24 nations were not present for the vote.
+Another 24 nations skipped the vote.

-Abroad, Refugees International criticized U.S. policy as falling short in providing humanitarian leadership in nations such as Nigeria, South Sudan, Syria, South Sudan and Yemen, where it said the Trump administration is not applying enough pressure to end abuses.
+Refugees International criticized U.S. foreign policy as falling short in providing humanitarian leadership in nations such as Nigeria, South Sudan, Syria and Yemen, where it said the Trump administration is not applying enough pressure to end abuses.